 Both Canada and America have Highland Cattle Associations with America forming an association in 1948 and Canada in 1964.

-None of the aforementioned associations or societies allow for anything other than full Highland genetics to be registered, in other words grading-up from other breeds is not permitted.
 In fact grading-up Highland Cattle is only allowed in Australia and New Zealand and nowhere else in the world.

 So then how did we in Australia come to allow "grading-up"??